vaniseth/MUIDSI-Hackathon-2026/README.md

-# TigerTrail— Campus Safety Infrastructure Analysis System
+# TigerTown— Campus Safety Infrastructure Analysis System

 > **"Don't tell students how to avoid dangerous places.
 Tell the university how to eliminate them."**

-TigerTrail is a multi-agent AI system that analyzes crime patterns on the University of Missouri campus and generates prioritized, evidence-backed infrastructure recommendations using Crime Prevention Through Environmental Design (CPTED) principles.
+TigerTown is a multi-agent AI system that analyzes crime patterns on the University of Missouri campus and generates prioritized, evidence-backed infrastructure recommendations using Crime Prevention Through Environmental Design (CPTED) principles.
 Rather than routing students around danger, it diagnoses the environmental root causes of crime hotspots and recommends permanent fixes — backed by satellite data, road network analysis, and peer-reviewed research.

 ---